dejanpls/hashmap/README.md

 ## Building your own hashmap helps you:

+- How dynamic resizing works
 - Understand hashing and collisions
-- Grasp how dynamic resizing works
 - Learn object-oriented design in JS
 - Build foundational data structures from scratch